ArjunJagdale/Open_Source_Contributions/README.md

 ## 🧠 Open Source Contributions — Hugging Face

 Contributed to Hugging Face's open-source ecosystem (`datasets` and `dataset-viewer`) with production-level code enhancements, usability improvements, and critical bug fixes.
-All contributions were reviewed and merged by core maintainers like [@lhoestq](https://github.com/lhoestq) and [@severo](https://github.com/severo), impacting widely used tooling in the ML community.
+All contributions were reviewed and merged by core maintainers, impacting widely used tooling in the ML community.

 ---